vast-data/cosmos-labs/README.md

 ### **Initial Setup**

-Before running any labs, you need to create your configuration files:
+After installing the dependencies (see Installation section above), you need to create your configuration files:

 ```bash
 # Copy the example configuration files